chrissimpkins/naked-docs/toolshed_types_xminheap.rst

 			Pops the lowest priority item off of the queue.

 			:returns: (*item type dependent*) returns the lowest priority item which is defined as the item that has the lowest ``item_priority`` value.
 If multiple items have the same value, they are returned on a first-in, first-out order (FIFO).
+If the queue is empty, returns ``None``.

 		.. py:method:: push(queue_item, item_priority)